MicrosoftDocs/windows-insider/wip/Active-Dev-Branch.md

 # The Changelog
 The Changelog represents everything new from all the builds from the Active Development Branch released to the **Dev Channel**.
 This page includes everything noted as part of the "What's new" and "General changes & improvements" sections of the blog posts published for each build [on the Windows Blog](https://blogs.windows.com/windows-insider/) and does not contain other noted updates for Insiders, fixes, or known issues.

+## Build 21292
+Windows 10 Insider Preview Build 21292 was released to the Dev Channel on [1/13/2021](https://blogs.windows.com/windows-insider/2021/01/13/announcing-windows-10-insider-preview-build-21292/).

+### Changes and Improvements
+* Based on feedback, we’re updating Settings > System > Sounds to now display a message when microphone permissions have been turned off for the whole system or for all apps, with a link to the microphone privacy settings page.

 ## Build 21286
 Windows 10 Insider Preview Build 21286 was released to the Dev Channel on [1/6/2021](https://blogs.windows.com/windows-insider/2021/01/06/announcing-windows-10-insider-preview-build-21286/).